This information explains the process of being discharged from your hospital stay at Memorial Sloan Kettering (MSK).

 What are some of my care options after I’m discharged from the hospital?

 Some people only need the help of family and friends when they leave the hospital.
 If you need more care, there are several options listed below.
-Your case manager will work with your insurance provider, but your insurance provider makes the final decision about what services they will and will not cover.
+Your case manager will work with your insurance company, but your insurance company makes the final decision about what services they will and will not cover.

-- Visiting nurse services provide care for you at home, such as caring for a wound or giving you medication through an intravenous catheter (IV).
-Your case manager will arrange for these services with a home care agency that your insurance provider prefers.
-The home care agency will then work with your insurance provider to decide the number of visits you will need.
+- Visiting nurse services provide care for you at home, such as caring for a wound or giving you medication through an intravenous (IV) catheter.
+Your case manager will arrange for these services with a home care agency that your insurance company prefers.
+The home care agency will then work with your insurance company to decide the number of visits you will need.
 Your visit schedule will be changed as your care needs change.
 You may have to pay for some services yourself.

 - Acute rehabilitation facilities provide intense physical therapy (PT).
 You must be able to spend about 3 to 5 hours a day in therapy sessions.
 This is usually for a short term stay of 1 to 2 weeks.